-If you prefer to have an exclusive berth and not move, you will be liable for non-composite council tax and you will receive your bill directly from the local council, as you would in a house.
-You will need to let Aquavista know if this is your preferred option so that we don’t include you in the composite assessment.
+If you wish to have an exclusive berth and not move berth during the year you become responsible for council tax and you will receive your council tax bill directly from the local council.
+If you wish to chose this option you will need to let Aquavista know through your local Marina Team and we won’t include you in our composite council tax assessment.

 Aquavista benchmark our mooring prices across the marina industry annually to ensure we are competitively priced.
 Your mooring fees also include costs towards the utilities and waste industries that service our marinas and help to invest in the future environment and infrastructure of your chosen location.

 At Aquavista we believe in flexibility.
 That's why offer not only a range of different mooring options but a number of contract options also.

 You can take your residential or leisure mooring with an annual contract that you pay in one go, or across 12 monthly direct debit instalments (taken on the 1st of every month they are due).

 Or, as a leisure customer you can take a three or six-month mooring contract which you pay in one single payment.